|Nutrition Facts (per serving)|

 Strain the garlic oil over the bread cubes, pressing the garlic with the back of a spoon to get every drop of garlicky goodness.
 Toss with a spatula until the bread is evenly coated.

 Pour the mixture onto a baking sheet and place in the preheated oven for 15 minutes.
 Remove, and stir the croutons, as the ones on the outside will cook faster than those in the center.
 Return to oven, and cook for 15 more minutes.

 Remove from oven, and sprinkle the last 1/4 of cheese over the croutons.
-Return to oven, and cook for 10-15 minutes, or until browned and crunchy.
-Allow to cool completely before storing in an airtight container.
+Return to oven, and cook for 10 to 15 minutes, or until browned and crunchy.
+Allow them to cool completely before storing in an airtight container.